The 7 Best Methods for Making Money on WordPress Revealed

 The good news is, you don’t have to be an expert – you just need to know enough to put together a good quality course that people will benefit from.

 The only drawback is, you won’t be making megabucks overnight.
-You’ll need some patience while you plan, put your course together, and build it all on your WordPress site.
+You’ll need some patience and time while you plan and put your course together, and build it all on your WordPress site.

 If you’re a WordPress beginner, don’t worry!
 There are great plugins, such as LearnPress, which you can use to create an online course website without needing coding skills.
 That means you can share your wisdom, grow your WordPress skills, and make some money, all without needing a tech masterclass yourself!